bkeroack/gobb/README.md

 # GoBB
 A simple forum platform written in Go.
+## This fork
+This fork adds some features that where needed in order to replace a small phpbb instance:
+ * Adding users from the command line
+ * Board/user groups
+ * Ability to disable web registration from the config file
+ * Fixed the admin template

+### Warning: migrations are currently broken
+I'm not very good at sql and needed to add a new field to the board table, if you try to run this fork of gobb with an older database strange things may happen.
+If you want to run it please make a new database.
 ## Warning!
 Alpha quality software!
 GoBB is currently in its early stages of development.
 While it is pretty usable at the moment (and actively being used in a *trusted* production environment), I'd recommend you hold off on using it for something big for the time being.
 There are still a lot of things that need to be patched up before it's ready for the big leagues.
 Having said that, if you're looking for a simple (and blazing fast) bulletin board for your friends who are willing to deal with some bugs, this might be the bb for you!